tonenguyen/NLP/README.md

 # NLP

 # Objectives:
-  (Initial Phase) Understand Product Reviews
+  (Initial Phase) Understand & Analyzing Reviews.
+  Focus on Products.
     a) What are the positives
     b) What are the negatives
 # Requirements: